tuboer/Siqi_BlueStampProject/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE--->

+<br>**Accomplishments:**
+I've managed to make my own 3d model of the glasses I am going to use with the OLED and camera.
+I made a seperate piece for the mirror that is detatchable from the glasses as since the mirrors have to be at a 45 degree angle, they will be covering your view slightly.
+For the OLED, I have flipped the display screen so that we can see it through the mirror, as the display will be reversed by the mirror.
+There will be an added part in the glasses that will protrude outwards in order to show the OLED.
+The wires for the OLED will be extended through jumper wires, and help in place by electrical tape.

+**Biggest challenges:**
+Some of the biggest challenges I faced was finding a good library for the image recognition portion of the Smart Glasses, as the guide I was given used TensorFlow Lite Object Recognition Library, however the downside of TensorFlow Lite is that it is taylored to specific objects rather than general ones.
+In my case it was for cups and dog breeds, something that I didn't need to recognize with the glasses.
+Instead I found a different image library, OpenCV.
+OpenCV is used most commonly by big companies for object recognition, and especially for more broad topics, which fit what I needed perfectly.

+**What I learned:**
+Before starting BlueStamps Engineering, I had almost no experience in CADing 3d models, especially with complex design.
+I had used 3d printers in the past, but most designs were relatively simply or predesigned.
+At BlueStamps, I learned how to use OnShape for 3d modeling objects to print, which I think will be helpful in the future if I make more similar projects.
+Also, the main language I used for my project was python, as the processor I used was RaspberryPi, which uses python as it's language.
+I think forcing myself to interact with python has helped me learn more about how to use it for future coding projects.

+**Future Plans:**
+After everything I've learned at BlueStamps, I plan to use this experience to keep on experimenting and building things for myself.
+I feel BlueStamps has given me the intiative and experience to help plan my own projects in the future.
+For my project, I plan to add more software aspects in them as well.

 # Second Milestone